 As she became more mobile, the twitching and the spasming sort of eased off during the day, but it continued through the night.
 It was getting to a point that it disturbed her sleep.
 It could be any number of times throughout the night.
 Sometimes not at all.
 On rare occasions she’ll sleep right the way through

 Elara developed an issue with her sleep, because disturbance has been going on for so long.
-When it first started, it was just a little bit, and then it escalated.
-We found that even on the nights where she was sleeping quite well, and she was quite settled, she was still waking up, because she had gotten into this pattern of waking up in the night for whatever reason.
+When it first started, it was just a little, and then it escalated.
+We found that even on the nights where she was sleeping quite well, and she was quite settled, she was still waking up, because she had got into this pattern of waking up in the night for whatever reason.

 What sleep disturbance looks like